-There are train strikes coming up this week, folks!
-By now, most of us have found ways to navigate around them (or at least use it as an excuse to stay home), but the strikes can still catch even the most experienced Londoner unawares at times.
-With action set to impact travel from October 4-7, here’s our train strike guide to get you navigating your way across London with ease.
+By now, most of us have found ways to navigate around strikes (or at least use it as an excuse to stay home), but they can still catch even the most experienced Londoner unawares at times.
+With action set to impact travel from this weekend onwards, here’s our train strike guide to get you navigating your way across London with ease.

 Which services are affected by the strike?